shashanka-shekhar/Telecom-Users/README.md

 Models and techniques used :

-1.XGBClassifier and SVC.
+1. XGBClassifier and SVC.

-2.Over Sampling of one of the minority class was done using SMOTE.
+2. Over Sampling of one of the minority class was done using SMOTE.